-Freehold buildings 2% Straight Line

-Computer equipment 33% Straight Line

-Fixtures, fittings & equipment 20% Straight Line

-Motor vehicles 20% Straight Line
+2% Straight Line 33% Straight Line 20% Straight Line 20% Straight Line

 A review for impairment of a fixed asset is carried out if events or changes in circumstances indicate that the carrying value of any fixed asset may not be recoverable.
 Shortfalls between the carrying value of fixed assets and their recoverable amounts are recognised as impairments.
 Impairment losses are recognised in the Statement of Financial Activities.